Antoinette I.M. van Laarhoven:

 Master

-• Coordinator and work group teacher of the course Psychological Assessment and Interventions in Chronic Disease - Health and Medical specialisation Master Psychology.
+- Coordinator, work group tutor, and lecturer of the course Psychological Assessment and Interventions in Chronic Disease - Health and Medical specialisation Master Psychology.

-• Thesis supervisor (research) master students (of >25 thesis students supervised).
+- Thesis supervisor (research) master students (>25 thesis students supervised).

 2019